neeraj271298/resume_file/README.md

-sir , this is only a tution pupose
+this is a responsive resume file.